Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai_existing.md

 1. Ask Copilot to create code for open AI integration.

+   Click the file `src/main/resources/AzureOpenAiChatClientIT.java`, note the file name will show in the "Ask Copilot" input box as "Current file context".

-   Click the file `src/main/resources/AzureOpenAiChatClientIT.java`, and input the following prompt to "Ask Copilot":
+   Input the following prompt to "Ask Copilot":

    ```text
    Refer to the sample file named "AzureOpenAIChatClientIT.java", add a new ChatController with POST endpoint at '/chatclient' to the chat-service project: